Click here to learn more about R&E’s COVID-19 response.

 Every Newport household receives a voucher for free disposal of one bulky item (couch, appliance, tire, etc.) each year.
 Vouchers are distributed in the City of Newport’s spring newsletter to residents.
 Bring your voucher and item to dispose of to the R&E Center for free disposal.
 Additional items can be disposed of for a fee.

-Renovations underway at the R&E Center include new educational space and a redesigned tour program.
-Once complete, residents, community groups and schools can visit and learn about how waste is managed in the region and how to better reduce, reuse and recycle waste.
+Residents, community groups, educational groups, professional groups and schools can visit and learn about how waste is managed in the region and how to better reduce, reuse and recycle waste.
 Virtual tours are available as well.
-Click here to learn more.
+Click here to learn more and request a tour.

 Staff are also available to present at community meetings about what happens at the R&E Center.
 Contact us at firstname.lastname@example.org to schedule.